CenterForSpatialResearch/methods-in-spatial-research-sp2021/syllabus.md

 #### Readings

 Kurgan, Laura.
 “Mapping Considered as a Problem of Theory and Practice.”
 2013.

+*Please also review from week 2: Couclelis, Helen.
+“People Manipulate Objects (but Cultivate Fields): Beyond the Raster-Vector Debate in GIS.”
+1992*

 <!--
 Desimini, Jill, and Charles Waldheim.
 “Introduction: Projecting the Landscape Imaginary.”
 2016. -->